NoonanLab/Kocher_et_al_oCGI_turnover/Step5_speciesPairs_oCGI_peak_turnover/README.txt

 221017_runPermutationOnHPC.sh
 # Run permutation test to assess enrichment in each box in the grid using R on the cluster

+qValues_CGIcentric.R
+# Analyze permutation results in R - convert p values to q values with correction for multiple testing, and report Fold Differences (FD)

 #### PEAK-CENTRIC ANALYSIS ####

 221130_speciesPairs_peakCentric.sh